 - Social network

-The current annual membership fee as of 1 April 2016 is a very modest £20 per year.
+The current annual membership fee as of 1 January 2019 is a very modest £25 per year or £23 if you sign up to pay by direct debit.

 Please note that there may be additional local group fees payable annually or at each meeting for example for refreshments.